-To view a live web cam view of the ocean and boardwalk leading to the Amusement Park, web cam.
+Watch a live web cam of the ocean and boardwalk leading to the Amusement Park.

 Nearly a year after Hurricane Sandy ripped the Jersey Shore apart, Gov. Chris Christie pledged Friday to once again rebuild Seaside Heights after a devastating fire destroyed at least 20 businesses, and scorched what was left of the Sandy-damaged Funtown Pier.

 Christie, speaking at Porter and Ocean avenues near the worst of the damage from the fire, said an investigation into the fire continues as the Shore town—still recovering from Sandy—now had to deal with the “unthinkable.”

 “My heart goes out to them,” he said. ”That’s why I’m here.”